WaDoku/WaDokuAPI/API.md

 ## Optional paramaters:

+- mode: May be 'fuzzy', 'forward' or 'backward'.
+Forward and backward search ONLY in headwords, fuzzy searches everywhere and tries to weigh the results.
+Defaults to fuzzy.
 - format: May be html or plain.
 Defaults to html.
 - offset: Start returning results from offset position.
 Defaults to 0.
 - limit: How many records should be returned.
+Defaults to 30.
 - callback: Returns everything wrapped in the given callback for JSONP.
 - full_sub_entries: If true, sub_entries will be returned as full entries instead of just the WaDoku id.
+Defaults to false.

 ## Output